Manx-forge/speech-transcription-eval/README.md

 This repository is a work in progress.
 Here are some areas where contributions would be especially valuable:

 * Additional Resources: Contributions of Manx text or audio recordings.
 Speech transcription data is preferable but unlabelled data can also prove useful.
-* Formatting: Some transcriptions exist only in PDF format and need to be converted into machine-readable text formats.
 * Correcting Errors: Whilst every effort had been made to ensure that language data is correct, some errors may persist.
 * Testing and Feedback: Testing various models against these datasets for continuous improvement, of the models themselves but also of these data.